Dupuytren Contracture (cont.)

 - Is a Dupuytren's contracture limited to the hands?

-- How is a Dupuytren's contracture diagnosed?
+- How do health-care professionals diagnose a Dupuytren's contracture?

 - What is the treatment for a Dupuytren's contracture?

 - Is it possible to prevent a Dupuytren's contracture?